Best Vacuum for Tile Floors

 It also has a beater bar designed for bare floor.

-In addition to the bristle type brush for carpet, this vacuum also has a squeegee type brush (similar to the one found in the Roomba and Neato robot vacuums) that will work funneling dirt from the floor directly to the inlet.
+In addition to the bristle type brush for carpet, this vacuum also has a squeegee type brush (similar to the one found in the Roomba and Neato robot vacuums).
+It’ll work well at funneling dirt directly to the suction chamber.

 The downside to this is it does not have any brush roll on/off switch which may cause issues when cleaning large debris.